streamnative/pulsar-io-amqp-1-0/docs/amqp-1-0-sink.md

 # How to get

-You can get the AMQP1_0 sink connector using one of the following methods:
+You can get the AMQP1_0 sink connector using one of the following methods.

+## Use it with Function Worker

-* Download the NAR package from [here](https://github.com/streamnative/pulsar-io-amqp-1-0/releases/download/v2.7.1.1/pulsar-io-amqp1_0-2.7.1.1.nar).
+- Download the NAR package from [here](https://github.com/streamnative/pulsar-io-amqp-1-0/releases/download/v{{connector:version}}/pulsar-io-amqp1_0-{{connector:version}}.nar).

-* Build it from source code.
+- Build it from the source code.

   1. Clone the source code to your machine.